 - Food: 12.1%

-We’ll get into the most dangerous food later, but the most common food our dogs might get into is: Xylitol, grapes, raisins, onions, and garlic.
+We have separated specific dangerous food in this list.
+This is just the all-encompassing category of food which includes the most common foods our dogs might get into is: Xylitol, grapes, raisins, onions, and garlic.

 - Chocolate: 10.7%